 - Top Career International connects job seekers overseas with Japanese companies looking for applicants overseas.
 Sign up to get notified of internship opportunities, job postings, etc.

 - Boston Career Forum is the largest career forum for bilinguals in Japanese and English, annually in November.
-Participating students are encouraged to make appointments for interviews in advance, and to practice interviews in English and in Japanese.
-This year it is held on November 17-19, 2017.
+Participating students are encouraged to make appointments for interviews in advance (start in the summer), and to practice interviews in English and in Japanese.
+Sophomores and juniors may also be interested for internship opportunities.

 - US Career Fair 2017 is held in San Francisco on October 14 and 15, hosted by Top Career International.
 Check out Top Career’s website for future career fairs.